-Bennington Housing Authority is a public housing agency in Bennington, Vermont that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of December 10th, 2018, Bennington Housing Authority has 2 waiting lists that are open now or opening soon.
+Bennington Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 7th, 2022, Bennington Housing Authority has 2 waiting lists that are open now or opening soon.

 More information about Bennington Housing Authority can be found on its website at http://www.townofbennington.org/TOB/boards-commissions/housing-authority/.

-As of 12/10/2018, it is not known if Bennington Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 08/07/2022, it is not known if Bennington Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Bennington Housing Authority manages 185 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Bennington Housing Authority manages 377 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 14% having issued approximately 13 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 13 months on the waiting list1.